Camille Caprioglio

 Writer, Bristol, UK

-I was born and raised in Torrance, California, one of the sprawling suburban cities that make up the South Bay area of Los Angeles.
-In 1985, I escaped to the radical urban sanctuary of the University of California Berkeley.
-After a year abroad in Cork, Ireland, I developed an interest in the Irish language revival movement.
-In 1991, I moved to Belfast, Northern Ireland to do research and pursue a PhD at Queens University.
-I later lived in London and then Winchester, finally settling in Bristol in 2007.
-Back in the 1990s and noughties, before I had children, I was a university lecturer and researcher in Social Anthropology.
-More recently, I trained as a psychotherapist and worked as a child counsellor at schools in economically deprived neighbourhoods in Bristol.
-I’ve published several academic works on ethnicity, nationalism, and the Irish language revival in Northern Ireland.
+Camille Caprioglio was born and raised in Torrance, California, one of the sprawling suburban cities that make up the South Bay area of Los Angeles.
+In 1985, she escaped to the radical urban sanctuary of the University of California Berkeley.
+After a year abroad in Cork, Ireland, she developed an interest in the Irish language revival movement.
+In 1991, she moved to Belfast, Northern Ireland to do research and pursue a PhD at Queen’s University.
+She later lived in London and then Winchester, finally settling in Bristol in 2007.
+Back in the 1990s and 2000s, before she had children, she was a university lecturer and researcher in social anthropology.
+More recently, she trained as a psychotherapist and worked as a child counsellor at schools in economically deprived neighbourhoods in Bristol, UK.
+She has published several academic works on ethnicity, nationalism, and the Irish language revival in Northern Ireland.
 These include a book and two edited volumes of collected essays, all published by Macmillan.
-I’ve also published an academic article on backpacker tourism.
-An article on my experience of writing while having Long Covid was published in Mslexia magazine, Issue Number 88.
+She has also published an academic article on backpacker tourism.
+An article on her experience of writing while having Long Covid was published in Mslexia magazine, Issue Number 88.